Don’t touch it, eat it or chop it: Hammerhead worms can hurt you and your pets - NewsBreak

 Native to Southeast Asia, hammerhead worms have an affinity for hot, humid locations.
 In the U.S., they are known to thrive in Alabama, California, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina and Texas, according to the Texas Invasive Species Institute’s (TISI) website .

-They can also be found in greenhouses or places with “hot, humid environments,” the TISI says.129,000 wall beds sold at Amazon, Costco, Wayfair recalled after death of 79-year-old woman
+They can also be found in greenhouses or places with “hot, humid environments,” the TISI says.Carnivorous hammerhead worms invade lawns

 So where did hammerhead worms come from, and how did they end up in the U.S.?